Foreordained Before the Foundation of the World

 Thronged by multitudes crying, “Blessed is He who comes in the name of the Lord,” Jesus crossed the Kidron Valley and passed through the Eastern Gate of Jerusalem on His way to the Temple Mount.
 The Lord’s actions infuriated His enemies who became even more adamant in their determination to stop Him.

-Jesus’ indignation at the commercial atmosphere in the Temple precincts intensified the tension when He overturned tables using a handmade whip to drive vendors and their livestock from the courtyard (Psa.
+Jesus’ indignation at the commercial atmosphere in the Temple precincts intensified the tension when He overturned tables using a handmade whip to drive vendors and their livestock from the courtyard (Ps.
 69:9 cf. Jn.
 2:17).

 The Herodians along with some of the chief priests were the first to question Jesus.
 Their goal was to force Him to take an incriminating stand on the hot-button issue of taxes being paid to Rome (Mt.
 22:15-22).
 Then, the Sadducees tried to stump Him with a question concerning the resurrection (v.
 23-33).
-The Pharisees concluded with a disingenuous question regarding the Torah (v.
+The Pharisees concluded with a disingenuous inquiry regarding the Torah (v.
 34-40).

 It is significant that Jesus was tested at the very time lambs were inspected for defects or flaws prior to Passover.
 His responses caused the interrogators to marvel.
 His teaching astonished the crowds gathered to witness the exchanges (vv.
 22, 33, 46).
 Ultimately, no one was able to find fault.
-Yet, enemies conspired to destroy Him.
+Yet, His enemies conspired to destroy Him.
 Before the end of the week, Daniel’s prophecy would be realized.
 He would be “cut off” (Dan.
 9:26 cf. Lk.
 19:47).